slochower/smirnoff-host-guest-manuscript/manuscript.md

 ### Application of force field parameters

-We sought to compare force fields directly, and as such, attempted to minimize additional differences between the simulations with each force field.
+We sought to compare force fields directly and therefore attempted to minimize additional differences between the simulations with each force field.
-In all simulations, we applied AM1-BCC [@LxrgIkt0; @BkLoOd0N] partial atomic charges to both the host and guest molecules using the `antechamber` program.
+In all simulations, we applied AM1-BCC [@LxrgIkt0; @BkLoOd0N] partial atomic charges to both the host and guest molecules using the `antechamber` program in AmberTools16 [@ltrN7ofw].
 The host charges were calculated using a single glucose molecule with methoxy caps on the O1 and O4 alcohols (Figure @fig:atom-names); each glucose monomer in the cyclodextrin polymer has identical charges.
-After removing the capping atoms, the remaining charges were adjusted in small increments to ensure neutrality of the glucose molecule.
+After removing the capping atoms, the net charge of the glucose monomer was -0.064 e.
+To ensure a neutrality of the glucose monomer, the charge remainder was proportionally distributed across all atoms according to the magnitude of the partial charge for each atom.
+The minimum and maximum charge adjustments were 0.000684 and 0.007245 e, respectively.
-Using the entire αCD molecule as an input to `antechamber` results in partial atomic charges that differ by ±0.02 e, compared to using a single monomer, and requires reducing the maximum path length used to determine the equivalence of atomic charges (Figure @fig:charge-schemes).
+Using the entire αCD molecule as an input to `antechamber` results in partial atomic charges that differ by at most 0.02 e, compared to using a single monomer, and requires reducing the maximum path length used to determine the equivalence of atomic charges (Figure @fig:charge-schemes).
 We used TIP3P water [@chrX4HGh] and Joung-Cheatham monovalent ion parameters [@uZnQBwCt] in each simulation set.

 ![Atom names (A) and GAFF atom types (B) for a glucose monomer in αCD shown with two flanking monomers.
 The remaining three glucose monomers are hidden for clarity.](images/atom-names.png){width="100%" #fig:atom-names}